 Business Property Statement Form 571-L:

-Small business owners with personal property with a value of $5,000 or less, may be exempt from personal property tax assessment in San Mateo County but are still required to file a statement if requested by the Assessor.
+Small business owners with personal property with a value of less than $7,500, may be exempt from personal property tax assessment in San Mateo County but are still required to file a statement if requested by the Assessor.
 For more information, call (650) 363-4501.

 If you did not receive a Business Property statement and you need to file, follow these steps.